by Andrew Robinson

 (Adam Kirsch, The New Yorker, in 2011, the 150th anniversary of Tagore's birth)

-1996: St Martin's Press, with illustrations by Michael McCurdy, and a preface by Anita Desai—translator with Krishna Dutta
+1996: St Martin's Press, with illustrations by Michael McCurdy, and a preface by Anita Desai—translated by me with Krishna Dutta

-1997: Picador + St Martin's Press; pbk edn Picador India, 1999—editor and translator with Krishna Dutta
+1997: Picador/St Martin's Press; pbk edn Picador India, 1999—translated by me with Krishna Dutta

 (Robert Nye, Literary Review)